 What about social media?

-On face value there’s no solution as simple as a social network to get you up and running with an online presence.
-Whilst a business Facebook page is also a must these days, it shouldn’t be a substitute for a professional website.
+On face value, there’s no solution as simple as a social network to get you up and running with an online presence.
+While a business Facebook page is also a must these days, it shouldn’t be a substitute for a professional website.
 Social media only targets a certain audience type (depending on the platform you use).

 You will never out rank an equivalent service provider who does have a website with a Facebook page.
 You can’t gain organic rankings from social media in the same way you can with a website.
 This ultimately limits your audience.